At Empowered Mediation . . .

 Mediation may not be appropriate in every case involving domestic violence.
 However, with proper safeguards—such as shuttle mediation (where parties are in separate rooms), having attorneys or support persons present, and safety planning—it can sometimes be an option.
 This is carefully evaluated during the initial consultation to ensure the safety and wellbeing of all parties.

-Frankfort Traverse City Benzie County Grand Traverse County Leelanau County Manistee County Wexford County Kalkaska County Missaukee County Cadillac Beulah Benzonia Honor Manistee Statewide (Remote)
+Frankfort Traverse City Benzie County Grand Traverse County Leelanau County Manistee County Wexford County Kalkaska County Cadillac Statewide (Remote)

 Schedule Your Consultation